iDevBrandon/Practical-React/welp/README.md

 url update & adding a spinner

+## 32 | the last episode of this series

+rediract to the main if the search terms are empty

 ## What i found as an extra

 combine the included stackoverflow explanation with the given url property received in the fetch request for the redirect to the yelp page and use the coordinates property to do the same for a google maps api call